-l already use this strategy l will try this strategy

-Engage in daily exercise and keep moving.
-Develop my community of support network.
+STRATEGY l already use this strategy l will try this strategy Develop my community of support network.
 (Tool 2).
-Manage stress with calm breathing and breaking actions.
+Learn what my triggers are and develop a Plan of Action.
+(Tool 3) Manage stress with calm breathing and breaking actions.
 Share how I'm feeling openly and respectfully.
 Check in with myself and journal my reflections daily.
 Acknowledge my achievements every step of the way.
-Practice mindfulness and relaxation techniques.
 Practice self- compassion.
-(Tool 6).